teamnovu/statamic-live-preview-nuxt/readme.md

-# Statamic Livwe Preview for Nuxt
+# Statamic Live Preview for Nuxt

 This package allows you to display a nuxt.js website as Live Preview in Statamic